nikkh/CitrixCloudInfrastructure/CitrixCloudInfrastructure/readme.md

 # Citrix Cloud Infrastucture

-This template creates an Azure infrastructure that forms a resource location for a Cirix Cloud deployment.
+This template creates an Azure infrastructure that forms a resource location for a Citrix Cloud deployment.

 To learn more, <a href="https://github.com/nikkh/CitrixCloudInfrastructure/wiki">see the Citrix Cloud Infrastructure Wiki